cihanb/dockerdemo_rp/Demo#4 Redis Enterprise Flash Deployment/README.md

-# Simple Deployment for Redis Enterprise Pack (Redis<sup>e</sup> Pack) on Docker
+# Simple Deployment for Redis Enterprise Flash (Redis<sup>e</sup> Flash) on Docker

 Simple automated cluster deployment for a Redis Enterprise Pack (Redis<sup>e</sup> Pack) deployment on Docker.
+Redis Enterprise Flash configures uses Flash when RAM fills up in Redis.
 Ideal for build up and teardown of test environments or functional tests.
 Works with Redis<sup>e</sup> Pack v4.4 or later.

 ## Requirements
 - Windows 10 with Docker v 17.03 or higher and to run the .sh files using "Git Bash", you need "[Git for Windows](https://git-for-windows.github.io/)".